Granny Square Crochet Top Pattern (Easy + Free Tutorial)

 This pattern is written in US crochet terms.

-You can grab a free list of US crochet terms and UK terms here.
+You can grab a free list of US and UK crochet terms here.

 - ch – chain